devkeydet/HelloFusionDev/README.md

     ![image of how to clone or download](clone-or-download.png)

-1. After acquirig the code
+1. After acquiring the code

     ```
     cd HelloFusionDev